10 injured, including 9 firefighters, in New York City apartment fire

 At one point, 200 firefighters were at the scene, FDNY said.
 Numerous evacuees and others stood outside as the firefighters worked.

-The fire was under control before midnight, the fire department said.
+The fire was under control by 11:42 p.m.
+An electrical issue is believed to have caused it, FDNY said.